PrismPipeline/QuiltiX/README.md

 **_What is a Hdyra Delegate?_**
-"Hydra Render Delegates are bridges between the Hydra viewport and a renderer.
-They were created by Pixar as part of the Hydra renderer used in usdview.
+"Hydra Render Delegates are bridges between the Hydra viewport and a renderer. [...]
 The Hydra Render Delegate system allows the ability to switch out the backend renderer for the viewport data in Hydra. [...]"<sup>[[src]](https://learn.foundry.com/katana/dev-guide/Plugins/HydraRenderDelegates/Introduction.html#what-is-a-hydra-render-delegate)</sup>

 The [Storm Hydra Delegate](https://openusd.org/dev/api/hd_storm_page_front.html) by Pixar is both shipped with USD and enabled per default in QuiltiX.